 Additions also comprise a novel command line utility ‘fedora-repoquery’ for querying package repositories across Fedora Linux, EPEL, eln, and CentOS Stream; support for self-encrypting drives during installation; Intel IPU6 camera compatibility; default use of composefs for Fedora CoreOS and Fedora IoT; and the separation of /usr/bin/dtrace from systemtap-sdt-devel into its own package, enhancing the efficiency of numerous buildroots.

 Fedora Linux 41 beta is now out featuring a sophisticated set of default software, including the cutting-edge LibreOffice 24.8 alongside the latest Mozilla Firefox 130 browser.
-The suite is enhanced with the latest GNU toolchain updates like GCC 14 and GNU C Library 2.40, with additional technologies including RPM 4.20, Python 3.13, and Node.js 22.
+Fedora Linux 41, the suite is enhanced with the latest GNU toolchain updates like GCC 14 and GNU C Library 2.40, with additional technologies including RPM 4.20, Python 3.13, and Node.js 22.

 The new beta also refines user experiences in image-mode Fedora by enabling DNF5 alongside rpm-ostree within containers and on client interfaces.
 It appoints “tuned” as the default power profile management daemon across Fedora Workstation, KDE Plasma, and Budgie editions, while supporting reproducible package builds.

 Furthermore, this release introduces a new Fedora Spin called Fedora Miracle, which features the innovative Miracle-WM window manager.
-It provides an enhanced Wayland experience suitable for diverse platforms from high-end to low-end ARM and x86 devices.
+Fedora Linux 41, it provides an enhanced Wayland experience suitable for diverse platforms from high-end to low-end ARM and x86 devices.

 Last updated 10 hours ago